vmars316/KidSafeBrowser/README.md

 So I switched to WebView2 and sarted learnng C# .
 And I got to the part where it can't doesn't yet handle the HtmlDOM .
 So I am tried the InjectJavascript business , But it is now a backBurner WIP .
 I am putting all my efforts into developing a nodejs , Eletron , 'Kid Safe Browser' .
 Please , excuse my unorthedox use of github , until I master it .
 I put my current problem in a file called CurrentProblem .
 Thanks

+'browser-wip.js' is the code I am currently Wip/Debugging .
+In this code you will see lots of these write-to-console 'console.log("vm  " + " readSafeLinks() 1 " ' ,
+these are my method of getting to know the program , studying the program Flow .
+"